 Applications for first admission into the Reception age group must be made through the child's home local authority.
-For Nottinghamshire residents this can be found on Nottinghamshire County Council's website http://nottinghamshire.gov.uk/learning/schools/admissions and applications should be completed by the closing date of 15th January.
+For Nottinghamshire residents this can be found on Nottinghamshire County Council's website http://nottinghamshire.gov.uk/learning/schools/admissions and applications should be completed by the closing date.
 All other applicants must apply to their home local authority (the area where the child lives).
-Parents who have applied by the closing date will be notified of the outcome of applications, by their home local authority, on National Offer Day, which is 16th April.
+Parents who have applied by the closing date will be notified of the outcome of applications, by their home local authority, on National Offer Day.
 If this falls at a weekend, it is the next working day.